leggedrobotics/tensorflow-cpp/README.md

   - All variants are built with full CPU optimizations available for `amd64` architectures.
   - GPU variants are built to support compute capabilities: `5.0`, `6.1`, `7.0`, `7.2`, `7.5`

-**NOTE:** This repository does not include or bundle the source TensorFlow [repository](https://github.com/tensorflow/tensorflow).
+**NOTE:** This repository does not include the [TensorFlow](https://github.com/tensorflow/tensorflow) source files.

-**NOTE:** As each pre-built distribution of TensorFlow is quite large (~1GB), the primary CMake script in `tensorflow/CMakeLists.txt`  will automatically download and unpack the configured variant of TensorFlow the first time the package is built.
+**NOTE:** As each pre-built distribution of TensorFlow is quite large (~1GB), the `tensorflow/CMakeLists.txt` CMake script will automatically download and unpack the archive the first time the package is built.

 A complete CMake [example](https://github.com/leggedrobotics/tensorflow-cpp/tree/master/examples) example is provided for demonstrating how to write dependent packages.